tari-project/rfcs/src/RFC-0330_Cerberus.md

    the leader proposing a new block containing the transaction, and the committee members voting on the block.
 5. At the same time, all local inputs (the subset of transaction inputs covered by the local shard) are marked as `Pledged`.
 If any input is already marked as `Pledged`, the transaction immediately resolves as `Abort`.
 This step prevents double-spending of inputs across concurrent transactions in separate shards.
+Note that if a double-spend is attempted by submitting the two transactions to different shards, then _both_ transactions will be aborted, since Cerberus does not have a way to determine which transaction was 'first'.
 6. If _every_ input is in a single shard, then the local consensus is sufficient to finalise the outcome of the transaction (proceeding to execution phase as described below), and the result can be broadcast to the client.
 6. Otherwise, the leader of the round broadcasts the transaction, some metadata, and the local input state to the